-COLLECT THE REQUESTED INFORMATION and PREPARE THE MAIN TEXT OF YOUR SUBMISSION OFF-LINE
+COLLECT THE REQUESTED INFORMATION: We suggest you PREPARE THE MAIN TEXT OF YOUR SUBMISSION OFFLINE, guided by the sample forms

-Because your submission must be made online and completed in its entirety (it cannot be recalled for editing) we suggest you download the SAMPLE FORMS (in MS Word) and use it to collect and prepare the information to cut and paste into your eventual online submission.
-Note the word limits in many fields so count your words before you try to paste it into the form.
-Future editing or changes can be done if minor by notifying us by email, but substantial changes may require that the form be resubmitted in its entirety.
+Because your submission must be made online and completed in its entirety (it cannot be recalled for editing) we suggest you download the appropriate SAMPLE FORM (in MS Word) and use it to collect and prepare the information to cut and paste into your eventual online submission.
+Note that many fields have word limits, so count your words before you try to paste them into the form.

 MULTI-PRESENTER NOTE: If you are submitting for a multi-presenter session, YOU as submitter must organize all of the materials for the various presentations (names, bios, summaries, abstracts, etc.) into a single submission form.
-So contact your other presenters, gather their materials in accordance with the requirements of the form, and determine the order of presentation.
+It is your responsibility to contact your other presenters, gather their materials in accordance with the requirements of the form, and determine the order of presentation.

-- At the beginning of the online form, select Single Presentation or Multi-Presentation;
+- At the beginning of the online form, select Multi-Presentation Session, Single Presentation, or Poster;

 - Complete all applicable fields; those identified with an asterisk (*) are mandatory;

-- Cut and paste the summaries, bios, abstract, vitae and other information prepared off-line into this form;
+- Cut and paste the titles, summaries, bios, abstract, vitae and other information prepared offline into this form;

 REGISTER FOR THE CONFERENCE

 All presenters must register for the conference and pay the appropriate fees.
-Once you submit your presentation, please register for conference.
-Note the presenter discount and that all presenters must register by 1 March 2019 to remain on the program, after which time we must close the program and remove or replace unregistered presenters.
-All registrations for approved presenters are non-refundable after 1 March (and refunds subject to administrative fees prior to that date).
+Once you submit your presentation, please go to the conference main page http://iasdconferences.org/2020/ and click on the Registration link.
+Note the presenter discount, and that all presenters must register by 1 March 2020 to remain on the program, after which time we must finalize the schedule, and we will remove or replace unregistered presenters.
+All registrations for approved presenters are non-refundable after 1 March (refunds possible prior to that date but subject to administrative fees).
 We highly recommend that you register early for your lodging to ensure room availability at the conference site.
-If you register before receiving your acceptance, and your submission is subsequently NOT accepted, you will be given a full refund if you notify us before 1 March (or within 1 week of non-acceptance notification), that you no longer wish attend.
-Please be aware that scheduling is extremely tight, and we must remain fair to all submitters, including those whom we were unable to fit into the program – we appreciate your courtesy to them and to us in maintaining your commitment.
+If you register before receiving your acceptance, and your submission is subsequently NOT accepted, you will be given a full refund if you notify us before 1 March (or within 1 week of non-acceptance notification) that you no longer wish to attend.
+Please be aware that scheduling is extremely tight, and we must remain fair to all submitters, including those on the wait list whom we were unable to fit into the program.
+We appreciate your courtesy to them and to us in maintaining your commitment to present.